StemVibrations/STEM/docs/tutorial1.rst

 The Linear-Newton-Raphson (Newmark explicit solver) is used as strategy and Cg as solver for the linear system of equations.

 The Rayleigh damping parameters are set to :math:`\alpha = 7.86 \cdot 10^{-5}` and :math:`\beta = 0.248`, which
-correspond to a damping ratio of 2% for 1 and 80Hz.
+correspond to a damping ratio of 2% for 1 and 80 Hz.

 The convergence criterion for the numerical solver are set to a relative tolerance of :math:`10^{-4}` and an absolute tolerance of :math:`10^{-9}` for the displacements.